 You must build rapport with *every* member of your team.
 Rapport is what will help you work through problems each team member has, trust they can come to you with things important to them, and give you the benefit of the doubt when you make a mistake or an unpopular decision.

-Remembering what you do learn about them, especially for people you only see a couple hours a week on calls, can be hard.
-Apps like Lighthouse can help you keep track of those details as you learn them.
+Remembering what you do learn about them, especially for people you only see a couple of hours a week on calls, can be hard.
+That's why we built Lighthouse to help you keep track of those details as you learn them.
 See for yourself and start your 21 day free trial here.

 2) Use video as much as you can.